 Welcome to my personal research web page.
 My name is Liam Butler and I am currently an Assistant Professor at the Lassonde School of Engineering (Civil Engineering) at York University.
-I am also a cross-appointed group leader within the Lloyd's Register Foundation program on data-centric engineering at the Alan Turing Institute.

 My research interests are centered on the development, investigation and implementation of sustainable and intelligent structures and material sytems.

 Experiential teaching (and learning) has always been a focal point in my academic career.
 Lecturing, supervising and mentoring undergraduate and graduate students has been a constant source of inspiration and motivation in my own work as a researcher and as an engineer.